DeadCodeProductions/program-markers/README.md

 }
 ```

-Individual markers can be disabled or tunred into unreachables (useful for helping the compiler optimize parts known to be dead):
+Individual markers can be disabled or turned into unreachables (useful for helping the compiler optimize parts known to be dead):

 ```
 gcc -E -P -DDisableDCEMarker0_ -DUnreachableDCEMarker1_ test.c | clang-format